andyfengc/andyfengc.github.io/_drafts/C# Delegate and Event Tutorial.md

 # More
 ## Multicasting
-Multicasting of delegate is an extension of the normal delegate(sometimes termed as Single Cast Delegate).
+Multicasting of delegate is an extension of the normal delegate(Single Cast Delegate).
 It helps the user to point more than one method in a single call.

 1. Delegates are combined and when you call a delegate then a complete list of methods is called.
 1. All methods are called in First in First Out(FIFO) order.